SebastianGarrido2790/Youtube-Sentiment-MLOps/reports/docs/ci_cd_pipeline.md

 1.  **Checkout Code**: Checks out the repository's source code.
 2.  **Set up Python**: Configures the Python 3.11 environment.
 3.  **Install Dependencies**: Installs project dependencies using `uv`.
-This step is accelerated by caching the `uv` dependencies, which significantly speeds up subsequent runs.
+This step is accelerated by caching `uv` dependencies, which significantly speeds up subsequent runs.
 4.  **Linting and Formatting**: Runs `Ruff` to check for linting errors and ensure consistent code formatting.
-5.  **Pull DVC Data**: Authenticates with AWS and pulls the versioned data and models using `dvc pull`.
-This is a critical MLOps step that ensures tests are reproducible and run against the correct data version.
+5.  **Pull DVC Data**: Authenticates with AWS and pulls versioned data, models, and the DVC run-cache using `dvc pull --run-cache`.
+This MLOps step ensures tests are reproducible and can reuse results from previous pipeline stages.
 6.  **Run Tests**: Executes the entire test suite using `pytest`.

 **MLOps Highlights:**

--   **Reproducibility**: By using `dvc pull`, the pipeline guarantees that tests are always performed with the same version of the data that the models were trained on.
+-   **Reproducibility**: By using `dvc pull`, the pipeline guarantees that tests are always performed with the same version of the data and models.
 -   **Reliability**: Comprehensive linting and testing ensure that code quality remains high and regressions are caught early.
--   **Efficiency**: Caching Python dependencies minimizes setup time, providing faster feedback to developers.
+-   **Efficiency**: Caching Python dependencies and the DVC run-cache minimizes setup time, providing faster feedback to developers.

 ### `build` Job